 There was a time when the reasons to pick a Hyundai Santa Fe as your crossover SUV were limited.
 It had a low price and a lot of standard features, but that original first-generation model failed to perform to the level of its competition in most other areas.
 The second generation, however, represented a big step up in terms of styling and performance, highlighted by its larger size, contemporary appearance, and upscale and roomy interior.

 Now the latest, third-generation Santa Fe raises the bar even further, with its truly impressive performance, attractive styling, high-quality cabin and generous roster of standard features.
 Though it may not have the nameplate cache of some competitors, the Santa Fe is worth serious consideration for its impressive bang for the buck and one of the best warranties in the industry.

 Current Hyundai Santa Fe

-The midsize Santa Fe is a six- or seven-passenger midsize crossover SUV that is offered in GLS and Limited trim levels.
-The smaller Santa Fe Sport is covered in a separate review.
+The current Hyundai Santa Fe is a six- or seven-passenger midsize crossover SUV that's offered in four trim levels: SE, Limited, SE Ultimate and Limited Ultimate.
+The smaller five-passenger Hyundai Santa Fe Sport is reviewed separately.